'Everton a little bit short of expectation', says Joseph Yobo | Goal.com

 The Merseyside club splashed the cash prior to the 2018-19 campaign, welcoming record-signing Richarlison, Lucas Digne, Joao Virginia, Bernard, Yerry Mina, Andre Gomes and Kurt Zouma.

-However, such is yet to reflect in their performance as they are currently struggling to keep a top-half spot in the league table.
+However, such is yet to reflect in their performance as they are currently struggling to keep a top-half spot in the league table - way off Yobo's 'top four or top six' expectation.

 Tuesday's 3-0 victory over Cardiff City was the team's second win in their last five top-flight matches.
 The win moved them to the ninth spot, levelled on points with 10th-placed West Ham United and four points adrift of Wolverhampton Wanderers and Watford who are seventh and eighth respectively.